Non-Citizen Texas Residents (TASFA)

 To learn about eligiblity requirements, visit College for All Texans.

-Student must submit a paper TASFA (Texas Application for State Financial Aid) with all applicable documents by the January 15 deadline to the One Stop Enrollment Center, in order to be reviewed for potential funding.
+The TASFA (Texas Application for State Financial Aid) becomes available each year on October 1.
+Student must submit a paper TASFA with all applicable documents by the January 15 deadline to the One Stop Enrollment Center, in order to be reviewed for potential funding.
 There are both English and Spanish language versions of the TASFA available.
-For 2020-2021, independent students must submit a 2018 IRS tax transcript or signed tax return.
-Parents of dependent students should submit their 2018 IRS tax transcript or signed tax return.
+For 2021-2022, independent students must submit a 2019 IRS tax transcript or signed tax return.
+Parents of dependent students should submit their 2019 IRS tax transcript or signed tax return.
 Non-tax filers, who were not required to file based on IRS income thresholds, must provide a breakdown of living expenses and source(s) of income covering those expenses.
 Male students must register with Selective Service and provide proof they have registered or are not required to register.

 Additional program information: